 throat, and the space behind the eardrum (middle ear).
 This may relieve

-- If you use these medicines, always follow the directions about how much to use based on age and in some cases weight.
+Decongestants may not be safe for young children.
+If you use these medicines, always follow the directions about how much to use based on age and in some cases weight.
 Not everyone needs the same amount of medicine.

-- Decongestants can cause problems for people who have certain health problems, such as heart disease, high blood pressure, glaucoma, diabetes, or an overactive thyroid.
+Decongestants can cause problems for people who have certain health problems, such as heart disease, high blood pressure, glaucoma, diabetes, or an overactive thyroid.
 Decongestants may also interact with some drugs, such as certain antidepressants and high blood pressure medicines.
 Read the package carefully or ask your pharmacist or doctor to help you choose the best decongestant for you.

-- If you are pregnant, check with your doctor or pharmacist before using a decongestant.
+If you are pregnant, check with your doctor or pharmacist before using a decongestant.

 PeaceHealth endeavors to provide comprehensive health care information, however some topics in this database describe services and procedures not offered by our providers or within our facilities because they do not comply with, nor are they condoned by, the ethics policies of our organization.